-Research Design & Data Analysis in Psychology (3 units)
+PSYCH 300 Research Design & Data Analysis in Psychology

-Prerequisite(s): ENGL102; MATH212; PSYCH100 Introduces the manner in which research studies are created through quasi-experimental and experimental designs, ways in which research data is analyzed, and the implications of data interpretation, while applying the key lenses of ethics and culture.
+Prerequisite(s): ENGL102 w/C or higher; MATH212; PSYCH100

-PSYCH 310 Physiological Psychology (3 units)
+Introduces the manner in which research studies are created through quasi-experimental and experimental designs, ways in which research data is analyzed, and the implications of data interpretation, while applying the key lenses of ethics and culture.

-Prerequisite(s): ENGL102; MATH212; PSYCH 300
+PSYCH 310 Physiological Psychology

+Prerequisite(s): ENGL102 & MATH212 w/C or higher; PSYCH 300.
 Concurrent enrollment in PSYCH300 allowed.

 Focuses on the biological basis of individual thought and behavior.
 Brain structure, hormones, biochemical, and genetic factors are explored.
-Special attention is paid to behavioral health interventions and the mind-body connection.
+Special attention is paid to behavioral health interventions and the mindbody connection.

-Psychology of Learning (3 units)
+PSYCH 320 Psychology of Learning

-Prerequisite(s): ENGL102; MATH212; PSYCH210 & 300 Concurrent enrollment in PSYCH300 allowed.
+Prerequisite(s): ENGL102 & MATH212 w/C or higher; PSYCH210 & 300.
+Concurrent enrollment in PSYCH300 allowed.